spajak/epub3-boilerplate/README.md

 ## Asterism

-Due to poor Unicode and CSS support in e-readers, I found that best way to have a nice and versatile asterism is to use asterisk operator (U+2217) from Unicode Math category.
+Due to poor Unicode and CSS support in e-readers, I found that best way to have a nice and versatile asterism is to use asterisk operator (U+2217) from the Unicode Math category.
 Tested on Kindle and Kobo.

 ```html
 <div class="asterism large">∗ ∗ ∗</div>